SynthstromAudible/DelugeFirmware/docs/features/performance_view.md

 - Once you are done with editing mode, press `BACK` to exit out to either the `EDITING MODE` sub menu or `PERFORMANCE VIEW` (depending on how you entered the `PARAM EDITING MODE`)

 #### 7) You can Undo/Redo your changes in Performance View

+## Performance Default UI Menu

+- In the `DEFAULTS > UI > PERFORMANCE` menu, you have the option to activate `Gold Knob Value Editing (GOLD)` which will allow you to use the Gold Knob to edit pad values while you're in `VALUE EDITING MODE`.

 ## Default FX and Colour Assignments
 * The default Param and Colour Assignments for each FX column in Performance View are as follows